dn3s/tumbltool/README.md

 #Tumbltool

 Test and deploy tumblr themes with ease! _WARNING: Work in progress.
-Refer to ISSUES below._
+Refer to the [issues page](https://github.com/dn3s/tumbltool/issues) for current, major problems._

 ##Installation

-You will need perl 5 installed, as well as the `JSON:PP` module from CPAN.
+You will need perl 5 installed, as well as the `JSON:PP` module (from CPAN)[http://search.cpan.org/~makamaka/JSON-PP-2.27300/lib/JSON/PP.pm] (your distribution should also provide a package).
 Then just put `tumbltool` somewhere in your `$PATH` and fire away.
 For more convenient previews, put `content.json` in the same directory as your theme (although this behavior will change soon; see ISSUES).

 ##Usage